Hatibagan: Daily markets

 Hatibagan market, along with Maniktala, Sealdah, Lake Market and Gariahat markets, is amongst the largest markets in Kolkata.
 The larger markets of Kolkata have two sectors – inner and outer.
 The inner market is the official or core market in a planned building and the outer is a makeshift arrangement of pavement stalls.
 Hatibagan Market at 82, Bidhan Sarani is a private market spread across 1 acre.
 Vegetables, fruits, betel leaf, fish, meat, egg, spices etc. are available.
 It is a hustle-bustle area spread beyond the market arena onto the footpaths.
 "From fashionable wears to home decors and goods, you will get each and everything that you need."
 Earlier, Hatibagan had a pet market, which has been shifted to Galiff Street.
 A fire had gutted Hatibagan Market in 2012.
 The market houses more than 1,500 shops in two buildings.

 Transport

 Road

 Two major roads those cross through Hatibagan are Bidhan Sarani (formerly Cornwallis Street) & Aurobindo Sarani (formerly Grey Street).

-Many buses and auto-rickshaws ply along these roads.
-Kolkata tram route no. 5 serves the area (via Bidhan Sarani).
+Several buses ply on Bidhan Sarani via Hatibagan are: